 What’s a flexible liveaboard?

 A flexible liveaboard is a boat that stays out at sea for long periods, and guests join by speedboat transfer.
 They’re also known as platform boats, but we feel this is misleading because they do not stay in one place.
 They move around so that you can enjoy dives at different places.
 Your trip starts in the morning of your first day with a free transfer from your hotel in Khao Lak.
-Then you join the speedboat journey that is usually 1-1.5 hours.
-You arrive on the main boat, and soon after a quick briefing, setting up gear, and maybe a light breakfast, you start diving.
+Then you join the speedboat journey that is usually just over one hour.
+You arrive on the main boat, and soon after a quick briefing, setting up gear, and maybe a snack, you start diving.
 On your first day you dive three times.
 You do not sail back to the land every night.
-If you book 2D/1N you sleep on the boat for one night, and if you book 3D/2N you sleep on the boat for two nights.
-If you’re on board for three days, you dive four times per day on the middle day.
+If you book 2D / 1N you sleep on the boat for one night, and if you book 3D / 2N you sleep on the boat for two nights.
+If you’re on board for three days, you dive four times on the middle day.
 On the final day of your trip you dive three times, before returning to Khao Lak.
 The speedboat back to land leaves the main boat at around 3.30pm and you’re back in Khao Lak in time for dinner.

 What’s the difference between a flexible & scheduled trip?

 There is no difference in the boats.
 The only difference is the logistics of the trips.
-This page explains in more detail the differences between the two types of Similan liveaboard trips.
-But here’s a quick summary.
+Here’s a quick summary.

 - Scheduled trips have fixed start & finish dates, but on a flexible, you can join on any day.